-OK so you have had your new Spotted Gum decking installed and now your faced with the dilemma of what decking oil is suited to Spotted Gum Decking.
-Firstly I must add that Spotted Gum is by far my favorite decking timber to work with due to its features leaving no two boards looking the same.
+OK so you have had your new Spotted Gum decking installed and now you’re faced with the dilemma of what decking oil is suited to Spotted Gum Decking.
+Firstly I must add that Spotted Gum is by far my favourite decking timber to work with due to its features leaving no two boards to look the same.

 Depending on where your Spotted Gum came from you will have various Blondes, Browns and potentially Pinks to showcase.

-With the above being said I’m under the firm believe that if your going to oil Spotted Gum timber its only fair that its done in such a way that you show of its features. in order to achieve this you really need to run with a transparent oil.
+With the above being said I’m under the firm belief that if you’re going to oil Spotted Gum timber it’s only fair that it’s done in such a way that you show of its features. in order to achieve this, you really need to run with a transparent oil.
 Now when I say transparent oil I’m not saying run out and buy yourself some Clear as you will be lucky to get 3 months out of your oil.

-If you live in Australia you must use a oil with some degree of pigment when oiling Spotted Gum decking as your timber is going to be in the elements with our harsh UV and variety of weather conditions.
+If you live in Australia you must use oil with some degree of pigment when oiling Spotted Gum decking, as your timber is going to be in the elements with our harsh UV and variety of weather conditions.

 Here is a photo of a deck that has a mix of Yellow Box and Spotted Gum timbers finished with our preferred oil.

 As much as I love Spotted Gum decking it does have its downsides too – the timber itself is not the most stable of timbers – Due to extensive knots throughout the timber, If you neglect the wood you will quickly find yourself in a position of cracks & cupping taking place due the expansion/contraction of the timber due to taking on water.
 If your still at the early stages of your deck build and reviewing spotted gum decking cost per square metre compared to Merbau or the likes be warned to sit down as its expensive by comparison.
 Please read all 14 tips below so you can go into your Spotted Gum decking maintenance with your eyes wide open and avoid thousands of dollars in repairs.